marialyck/SocialData/index.md

 In this article, you will have the opportunity to investigate, if you drive at a safe time and distance.
 What factors do you believe has and impact on the day to day safety on the road?

 In 2018, 122635 accidents were registered at the authorities.

-These accidents can be divided into tree categories, with regards to the severity.
+Looking a bit closer these accidents can be divided into three categories, with regards to the severity.

 _Fatal: 1671 accidents_